szabgab/dancer-spa-book-source/manuscript/using-templates.md

 <% END %>
 ```

 Conditional: IF-ELSE-END.
 The ELSE is optional.
-The END is the closing part and thus it is reqired.
+The END is the closing part and thus it is required.

 ```
 <% IF condition %>